 At the consumer premises, color volume transform may be possible for the purpose of backward compatibility (with limitations, see Sections 10 and 10.4).
 Also, display devices may "map" content internally to best suit the display characteristics.
-Both of those processes operate on a content stream with one, constant dynamic range and color space.
-Real-time Program Service providers should not expect consumer equipment to render seamless transitions between segments of content that have different transfer function or color spaces.
+Both of those processes operate on a content stream with one, constant dynamic range and system colorimetry.
+Real-time Program Service providers should not expect consumer equipment to render seamless transitions between segments of content that have different transfer function or system colorimetry.